DELINQUENCY AND DEVELOPMENT PROGRAMS

 Case #3.
 Jung Lee lives in Korea, and had become a juvenile delinquent, abusing alcohol, mainly, and behaving irresponsibly.
-His mother convinced him to have a hair analysis, improve his diet and take the supplements recommended on his nutritional balancing program.
+His mother convinced him to have a hair analysis, improve his diet and take the supplements recommended on his development program.
 Jung LeeŐs hair analysis revealed a lot of copper, in particular, although other toxic metals were present as well.
-He has been following a nutritional balancing program for over a year, and his retests indicate slow improvement.
+He has been following a development program for over a year, and his retests indicate slow improvement.

 This month, for the first time, Jung LeeŐs mother reports that a change has occurred in her son.
 He is finally more self-reflective, she says.
 In other words, he does not just act impulsively and he is aware when he retraces old emotions and moves through his healing crises.
 He appears to be on the mend and has stopped drinking alcohol.

 Case #4.
 Amir, age 26, lives in Saudi Arabia.
 He has had violent tendencies and has beaten up his parents on several occasions, with whom he lives.
-He has followed a nutritional balancing program for over six months and he reports feeling much calmer and in control of his mind.
-He states that his problems started when he was given medication by a doctor some ten years ago and he was never the same afterwards.
+He has followed a development program for over six months and he reports feeling much calmer and in control of his mind.
+He states that his problems started when he was given medication by a doctor some ten years ago.
+He said he was never the same afterwards.

 Combining anti-depressants (Prozac or Luvox) and psychostimulants (Ritalin) increases the risk of cardiovascular collapse, seizures, euphoria and psychosis (3).
 Researchers at the Brookhaven National Laboratory reported that "when Ritalin was given to cocaine users, they couldn't distinguish the Ritalin high from the cocaine high".